Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 The automatic voltage regulator provides stable voltage despite varying load and operating temperature.

-On the other hand, low-oil shutoff doesn’t allow the engine to run on a lower oil level and shuts it off automatically.
+On the other hand, low-oil shutoff doesn’t allow the engine to run on a lower oil level and automatically shuts it.

 Weight and Warranty: Pulsar PG2300iS weighs only 47 pounds and offers a 1-year warranty.